jeriko/app_drone/README.md

 - [ui] Underscore.js utility belt
 - [ux] Ember (the Ember.js library)
 - [requests] Responder(s), from Plataformatec
+- [requests] HasScope, for mapping filters to controller actions
+- [requests] WillPaginate, with automatic Bootstrap integration
 - [dev] LetterOpener, to preview email in the browser instead of sending it